-- determination of type and subtype/lineage

-- routine sequencing of selected genes

-- whole genome sequencing

-- next generation sequencing (NGS)

-Monitoring sensitivity to antiviral drugs

-- phenotypic assays

-- genetic characterisation of mutations associated with reduced sensitivity to antiviral drugs

-Epidemiology

-- biostatistics and data analysis

-- study design and implementation
+- biostatistics and data analysis - study design and implementation

 Zoonotic and potential pandemic influenzas

-Through WHO and other linkages, the Centre monitors international developments relevant to detecting and responding to influenza viruses with pandemic potential, particularly highly pathogenic avian A(H5N1), newly emerging avian A(H5Nx), and low and highly pathogenic avian A(H7N9) viruses.
-We engage with National Influenza Centres and other laboratories in the region and maintain an up-to-date set of molecular and other reagents to enable the rapid subtyping and sequencing of novel influenza viruses, including A(H5N1), A(H5Nx) and A(H7N9).
+Through WHO and other linkages, the Centre monitors international developments relevant to detecting and responding to influenza viruses with pandemic potential, particularly highly pathogenic avian A(H5N1), newly emerging avian A(H5Nx), and low and highly pathogenic avian A (H7N9) viruses.
+We engage with National Influenza Centres and other laboratories in the region and maintain an up-to-date set of molecular and other reagents to enable the rapid subtyping and sequencing of novel influenza viruses, including A(H5N1), A(H5Nx) and A

+(H7N9).

-The Centre maintains longstanding collaborative links with the Australian Animal Health Laboratory in Geelong, Victoria, for animal studies on influenza viruses requiring BSL3 containment.
+The Centre maintains longstanding collaborative links with the Australian Centre for Disease Preparedness (ACDP, formerly known as the Australian Animal Health Laboratory or AAHL) in Geelong, Victoria, for animal studies on influenza viruses requiring BSL3 containment.
 We also undertake routine surveillance of influenza viruses in wild birds in Australia in collaboration with Deakin University and the University of Sydney.

 Training

-The Centre provides support and training opportunities to laboratories and health care workers in the Asia-Pacific region that contribute to GISRS.
-Expertise offered by the Centre includes methods for laboratorybased detection of influenza virus, as well as techniques in epidemiology and data management.
+The Centre provides support and training opportunities to laboratories and health care workers in the

+Asia-Pacific region that contribute to GISRS.
+Expertise offered by the Centre includes methods for laboratory based detection of influenza virus, as well as techniques in epidemiology and data management.

 Training can take several different forms:

-- On-site training at regional laboratories and public health institutes with a visit by a specialist staff member from the Centre
+On-site training at regional laboratories and public health institutes with a visit by a specialist staff member from the Centre

-- Regional multi-day workshops
+Regional multi-day workshops

-- In-house training at the Centre.
+In-house training at the Centre.

-Image courtesy of Medical Research Institute, Sri Lanka Research Centre staff are involved in a broad range of research projects related to influenza, including virology, immunology, antivirals and viral fitness, epidemiology, and animal influenzas.
+Centre staff are involved in a broad range of research projects related to influenza, including virology, immunology, antivirals and viral fitness, epidemiology, and animal influenzas.
+Recently, out research scope has widened to include other respiratory viruses, such as SARS-CoV-2 and RSV.

 Methods used include molecular biology, serology, animal models and population studies.
 Centre staff are involved in numerous collaborations with researchers from academic, public health and health care sectors, both within Australia and internationally.
 The Centre also offers projects for Honours, Masters and PhD students.